THE ONE WHO RAN AWAY

 “Well, I hope so,” Merrill says.

-Derick, who had his own health scare a few months earlier, has them toast to their healthy lives, to the fact that they’ve both been given a pass for a few more years of fun.
+Derick, who had his own health scare a few months earlier, has them toast to their continuing lives, to the fact that they’ve both been given a pass for a few more years of fun.
 They clink glasses and sip their beers, After a few minutes, Derick downshifts into a deeper place.
 “Was the cancer the only time in your life you came close to dying?”

 “I guess there is something, but it happened so long ago I don’t remember a lot of it.
 Or maybe what I remember isn’t exactly what happened.”
 He tells a condensed version, leaving out many of the details.